-The staff of the national UCR Program would like to remind agencies that extensive testing of an agency's record management system (RMS) is performed at the onset of the transition from the SRS to the NIBRS.
-Once an agency attains NIBRS certification, that certification was based upon the use of the RMS that was originally tested.
-If an agency modifies its RMS or converts to a new RMS, the system must undergo testing for recertification to ensure that system compatibility and data quality standards are maintained.
+The staff of the national UCR Program would like to remind agencies that extensive testing of a state's or an agency's record management system (RMS) is performed at the onset of the transition from the SRS to the NIBRS.
+Once an agency or state attains NIBRS certification, that certification was based upon the use of the RMS that was originally tested.
+If a state or agency modifies its RMS or converts to a new RMS, the system must undergo testing for recertification to ensure that system compatibility and data quality standards are maintained.